ngram-lab/al-folio/_pages/seminar.md

 The course meets Wednesdays, 11:30am-12:45pm, room CS 142.
 On days with a talk, we end early at 11:50am to head over to the talk.
 Due to the required attendance at research talks on other days, we will end earlier in the semester.

-- Class session, **Feb 5**: nothing is due before class, but there is an assignment.
+- Class session, **Feb 5** (short session): Brief introduction and small amount of paper discussion.
+Nothing must be submitted before class, but there is an assignment.
 Read the following research paper before class, and bring a printout or electronic copy.
 Formulate at least two questions and be prepared to discuss in class: (1) a clarification question, about something you'd like to understand better about the paper; and (2) a question or comment about something you found interesting, would like to know more about, or an idea for future work.
   - [Do LLMs Plan Like Human Writers?
 Comparing Journalist Coverage of Press Releases with LLMs](https://aclanthology.org/2024.emnlp-main.1216/).
 Spangher et al., EMNLP 2024.  <br /><br />